kurtcms/vco-api-wan-anomaly-alert/README.md

 #### Dependencies

 Alternatively the `vco-wan-anomaly-alert.py` script may be deployed as a standalone service.
-In which case be sure to install the following required libraries:
+In which case be sure to install the following required libraries for the `vco_main.py`:

 1. [Requests](https://github.com/psf/requests)
 2. [Python-dotenv](https://github.com/theskumar/python-dotenv)